 Specific equity conditions may be imposed for specific approvals, operating licences, permits or registrations by the regulating Ministries/Agencies, depending on the activities undertaken.

-Specific equity policy for services activities covered in the series of guidebooks which can be obtained from the relevant booklets.
+Specific information on equity policy for promoted services subsector can be obtained from the series of Services Sector Guidebook.

 A company, which equity participation has been approved will not be required to restructure its equity at any time as long as the company continues to comply with the original conditions of approval and retain the original features of the project.